giulianonetto/msc-project/spectrum-bias/case-control-simulation-short.md

 * Even though the coefficients for the CS model were nearly 100% accurate, it looks like *underfitting*! (predicted probabilities not extreme enough).
 * CC model systematically underestimated disease probabilities.

-> Why is the CS model miscalibrated even when validating with CC data?!

 * In summary, when validating with case-control data, we may expect overestimation of discrimination but poor calibration (even with arbitrarily good models).

 ### Cross-sectional validation data